 In a 2019 blog post, Google's director of Chrome engineering announced: "a new initiative to develop a set of open standards to fundamentally enhance privacy on the web."
 They call it a Privacy Sandbox.

 Since then, Google has fleshed out what its Privacy Sandbox entails, creating privacy-preserving, open-standard mechanisms that "sustain a healthy, ad-supported web in a way that will render third-party cookies obsolete."
 The Privacy Sandbox will expand out to trial users in August of 2022 and throughout the rest of the year and 2023.

-By 2023, Chrome will no longer support third-party cookies.
+By mid-2024, Chrome will no longer support third-party cookies.
 They're not the first browser to do this– Safari and Firefox began blocking third-party cookies in 2013.
 However, they are the largest.
 As of September 2021, Google Chrome held 50.46% of the internet browser market share in the United States.

 What are first-party cookies?
 What about zero-party data?Does the death of third-party cookies mean we're going back to a generic internet and losing our ability to market effectively?
 Not at all!